The-Marcy-Lab-School/unit-7-project/README.md

 * Your backend should be a RESTful API that facilitates CRUD operations on a Postgres database.
 * You should have at least 3 entities/tables in your Postgres Database and at least two One-To-Many relationships.
 * Your frontend should communicate with your backend through HTTP Requests and `fetch` calls.
-* Additionally, your project should include some form of user authorization.
+* Additionally, it is highly encouraged that your project should include some form of user authorization.

 ## Using Your Resources
 Just like last time, this project will push you to lean into your _autodidacticism_.
 In order to complete this project at a satisfactory level, you _will_ have to do some self-learning.
 This is by design.
 By pulling from blog articles, YouTube tutorials, and examples on GitHub, you will be able to build whatever you put your mind to.